-In simple terms, the Superannuation Guarantee requires that the minimum super an employer needs to pay an employee is 9.5% of that employee’s gross salary.
+In simple terms, the Superannuation Guarantee requires that the minimum super an employer needs to pay an employee is 11% of that employee’s gross salary.
+This rate is gradually increasing to 12% by 1 July 2025.
 However, it’s often more complex than that, as Ordinary Time Earnings must be used in calculations when working out the minimum amount of super payable.

 Tips - avoiding calculation mistakes